tessercat/daoistic-book/book.md

 They call it passing the torch.

-Since good people are experts at being good people, and bad people learn from good people,
+Since good people are good at being good people, and bad people learn from good people,

 not respecting the master,